 Apache Commons Logging is used by the Spring Framework but it can be replaced by the jcl-over-slf4j bridge provided by the SLF4J project.

-The Querydsl support requires the use of Querydsl SQL module version 2.2.2 or later and this module does require Java 6.
+The Querydsl support requires the use of Querydsl SQL module version 3.0.0 or later.